cogentcore/core/README.md

 * `sliders.go` -- `SliderBase`, `Slider`, `ScrollBar`
 * `action.go` -- `Action` is a Button-type used in menus and toolbars, with a simplified `ActionTriggered` signal
 * `textwidgets.go` -- `Label`, `TextField`, `ComboBox` -- also defines the `gi.Labeler` interface and `ToLabel` converter method (which falls back on kit.ToString using Stringer), which is used for generating a gui-appropriate label for an object -- e.g., for reflect.Type it just presents the raw type name without prefix.
-* `views.go` -- `TreeView` widget shows a graphical view of a tree, `TabView` widget for tabbed panels.
+* `*view.go` -- `TreeView` widget shows a graphical view of a tree, `TabView` widget for tabbed panels.
 Todo: `StructView` for editing structs
+* `oswin` is a modified version of the back-end OS-specific code from Shiny: https://github.com/golang/exp/tree/master/shiny -- originally used https://github.com/skelterjohn/go.wde but shiny is much faster for updating the window because it is gl-based, and doesn't have any other dependencies (removed dependencies on mobile, changed the event structure to better fit needs here).

 # Design notes

-* Excellent rendering code on top of freetype rasterizer, does almost everything we need: https://github.com/fogleman/gg -- borrowed heavily from that!

-* Also incorporated this framework for getting windows and events: https://github.com/skelterjohn/go.wde

 The 2D Gi is based entirely on the SVG2 spec: https://www.w3.org/TR/SVG2/Overview.html, and renders directly to an Image struct (`Viewport2D`)